tn1031/chainer-sagemaker-tools/README.md

 It contains

-- `smtrain` : A command line tool to run SageMaker training jobs.
+- CLIs : A command line tools to use SageMaker easily.
 See below guidelines.
 - `sage_extensions` : Some Extensionf for Chainer Trainer.

 # Installation